 Marcellus Shale Oil & Gas Discussion archives

-Does anyone have any information about possible drilling in Marion County WV?
+Does anyone have any information about possible drilling in Marion County, WV?

 My family has received an offer to lease mineral rights in Dry Run of the Proctor District, Wetzel County from a broker working for Gastar.
 Has anyone had any experience with this company?
 And if so, how is it going?

 Does anyone know anything about Blue Scape Resources?
-My brothers and I inherited a 1/14th interest in a 432 ac tract in Randolph County.
+My brothers and I inherited a 1/14th interest in a 432-acre tract in Randolph County.
 They are wanting to buy our interest, but what they are offering is ridiculous in my opinion!
 They started at $500 an acre to BUY!
 What does anyone know about this group and what is a reasonable amount to ask?
 We know there is gas on the property.

 Looks like Jay Bee is a small, local company.
 Here’s a link to Jay Bee’s website: http://jaybeeoil.com/jaybee.html.
 And here’s a link to PetroEdge: http://www.petroedgeresources.com/company/profile/.
 PetroEdge has offices in Houston, so it’s not quite as small.
 I only found two complaints about Jay Bee, and haven’t found a real complaint about PetroEdge.
 Doesn’t mean they’re always honest, but at least it looks like they are legitimate oil and gas outfits.